Azure/vdc/docs/use/readme.md

-# Using up the toolkit
+# Usage patterns for the toolkit

 This section provides more detail on _deploying_ archetypes and modules with the toolkit.